Client API - Accessing past results

 List of all metadata events associated with the task.

-are names of metadata events and values the latest corresponding event.
+A condensed version of metadata: A dictionary where keys are names of metadata events and values the latest corresponding event.

 data: MetaflowData

 Container of all data artifacts produced by this task.
-Note that this
+Note that this call downloads all data locally, so it can be slower than accessing artifacts individually.
+See MetaflowData for more information.

 artifacts: MetaflowArtifacts

-objects produced by this task.
+Container of DataArtifact objects produced by this task.

-successful: boolean
+successful: bool

-True if the task successfully completed.
+True if the task completed successfully.

-finished: boolean
+finished: bool

 True if the task completed.